Hermes slips as European shares dip below multi-year highs

 By Blaise Robinson and Sudip Kar-Gupta

-PARIS, March 25 (Reuters) - European shares retreated further from 7-1/2-year highs hit last week as a rebound in the euro pegged back stock markets and pushed the German market back off record highs.
+PARIS, March 25 (Reuters) - European shares retreated further from 7-1/2-year highs hit last week as a rebound in the euro pegged back stock markets, while Hermes lost ground after disappointing results.

+Shares in the French luxury goods maker fell 1 percent after Hermes, which has a strong business presence in Japan, said foreign exchange rates had impacted its margins.

 Data on Wednesday showed German business morale rose for the fifth month in a row in March, hitting its highest level since July 2014, while French business morale stood at its highest in nearly three years in March.